Remove Programs That Refuse To Uninstall Correctly

 If you were not able to delete some files, then you will need to start the computer in safe mode and try to delete the files again.
-Start the computer in simple safe mode so that the internet will not be available either.
+Start the computer in a simple safe mode so that the internet will not be available either.
 You should be able to delete these files from there.

 To start a computer running Windows 7 or below in safe mode, restart the computer and keep pressing the F8 key.
 Select Safe Mode from the list that appears.

 This also makes sure that whatever software you’re trying to remove isn’t going to launch and lock its files the way it can when Windows runs normally.
-Hopefully this helped you remove programs you couldn’t delete before.
+Hopefully, this helped you remove programs you couldn’t delete before.

 I Hope You Liked This Blog Article!
 If You Need Additional Support on This Issue Then Please Don’t Hesitate To Contact Me On Facebook.